April 6, 2022

 Role of Sensitive Data Discovery in Regulatory Compliance

-We don’t know who coined the phrase, “what you don’t know can’t hurt you.”
-We do know they weren’t talking about data retention.
+Whoever first said, “what you don’t know can’t hurt you” wasn’t talking talking about data retention.
 Sensitive data discovery is necessary to know what data your organization has held onto—perhaps without realizing it.
 Any data you’re not aware of may be exposed, and a prime target for a leak or breach.

 Almost all modern enterprises collect and analyze massive amounts of personal data.
-Consider the personal information held by banks, retailers, social media platforms, and other organizations:

-Meanwhile, data processing becomes fluid, and the rapid move to the cloud makes it even more difficult to track the flow of information.
+Common types include:

 Modern companies generate and collect massive amounts of data from many different sources.
-With data coming in from many different directions, old data processing architectures fail to keep track of all the movement.
+With data coming in from many different directions, old data processing approaches fail to keep track of all the movement.
 Even well-intentioned, well-run companies may lose track of data because there’s so much of it, and it’s constantly changing.

-This all presents a complex problem: Enterprise data has gotten so out of control that most don’t even know what they don’t know.

 The process of sensitive data discovery allows organizations to create accurate, updated records that capture everywhere personal information is stored.
 Typically, this takes the form of automated data scanning, which catalogs all locations where a company stores data.
-Once all data has been identified and documented, organizational leaders can make informed decisions about how to proceed.
+Once all data has been identified and documented, organizational leaders can make informed decisions about privacy and security strategy.

-Data discovery is a critical part of data regulatory compliance.
-To comply with the GDPR and similar regulations, discovery is the first essential step in data protection.
+Data discovery is a critical part of data privacy compliance.
+To comply with the GDPR and similar regulations, PII discovery is the first essential step in data protection.
 It’s important that there be no sensitive data sitting in unknown locations.

 Some companies get in trouble because of intentional misconduct related to data privacy.
 In many cases, though, the problem is just that organizations don’t think there’s any sensitive data to discover.
-Maybe they think they already know where all their data is, or maybe they think they don’t even store any sensitive data.
+Maybe they think they already know where all their data is, or maybe they think they don’t store any sensitive data at all.
 In either case, it’s better to verify than trust.

 Undiscovered Data During Acquisitions